 The pieces here are Bream’s celebrated renditions of Baroque works, particularly Bach.
 Compositions by Sanz, Sor, de Visee and Weiss are also covered.
 He is regarded as something of an authority when it comes to interpreting Baroque music by a generation of guitarists.
 Listening to his impeccable playing makes us understand why this is so.

 This CD (of recordings from the 60’s) will feature in any compilation of essential guitar music.
-There is the well known Bourree from Bach’s Lute Suite in E Minor, made famous by Jethro Tull.
+There is the well known Bourree from Bach’s Lute Suite in E Minor, made famous to a larger audience by Jethro Tull.
 The lesser known pieces are beautifully played and merit repeat hearing.

 This collection feels like a robust concert set rather than a random miscellany.
 A pavanne and canarios by Sanz, a prelude and fugue by Bach, a fantasy and minuet by Sor, a passacaiile and fantasie by Weiss, topped with a suite by de Visee and the famous Suite in E Minor BWV 996 by Bach.

 8. Julian Bream: Music of Spain

 93 pieces | Audio CD | Mp3 files | Streaming

 This is a huge 6-CD box set devoted to recordings of Spanish guitar music by Julian Bream, one of its finest exponents.
 No one apart from his mentor Segovia has done more to enhance the standing of the guitar than Julian Bream, according to BBC Music Magazine.

 The title makes the collection a homage to composers from Spain.
 So there are no de Visees or Dowlands here, no Bach or Barrios.
 But a whole host of Spanish composers from hundreds of years ago (Mudarra and Milan) to the contemporary Rodrigo.